Learning Outcomes

 Answer:

 If the owners want to avoid diluting shareholder control, borrowing might be preferable.
-However, the company would be subject to repayment obligations and probably need to grant security over assets.
+However, the company would be subject to repayment obligations, covenants, and likely need to grant security over assets.
+Equity would avoid fixed repayment risk but dilute ownership and may require pre-emption compliance.

 Issuing shares: authority and pre-emption rights

-Where a company proposes to issue new ordinary shares for cash, it must first offer them to existing shareholders in proportion to their holdings (the statutory pre-emption right).
-This protects existing shareholders from dilution of voting and economic rights unless the right is disapplied by special resolution.
+When a company proposes to issue new ordinary shares for cash, statutory pre-emption rights apply: it must first offer them to existing shareholders in proportion to their holdings on the same terms.
+This protects existing shareholders from dilution unless the right is disapplied by special resolution or excluded by the articles.
+Pre-emption does not apply to non-cash consideration or certain employee share schemes.
+Offers usually specify an acceptance period; unaccepted entitlements may be renounced or reallocated.

 Worked Example 1.2